opnfv/storperf/docs/testing/user/test-usage.rst

 - The name of the public network that agents will use
 - The size, in gigabytes, of the Cinder volumes to create
 - The availability zone (optional) in which the VM is to be launched.
 Defaults to **nova**.
+- The username (optional) if we specify a custom image.
+- The password (optional) for the above image.

 The ReST API is a POST to http://StorPerf:5000/api/v1.0/configurations and takes a JSON payload as follows.